JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_info/index.md

     the polygons of the input mesh.
 - **Vertex Normals** - A vector list that contain unit vectors that represent the vertices normals of the input mesh.
-- **Polygon Normals** - A vector list that contain unit vectors that represent the normals of the polygons of the input mesh.
 - **Polygon Centers** - A vector list that contain the locations of the centers of the polygons of the input mesh.
 It is computed as the average of vertices of the polygon.
+- **Polygon Normals** - A vector list that contain unit vectors that represent the normals of the polygons of the input mesh.
 - **UV Map Names** - A string list that contains names of the uv map of the input mesh.
 - **Vertex Color Layers** - A string list that contains names of the vertex color layer of the input mesh.
+- **Custom Attribute Names** - A string list that contains names of the custom attribute of the input mesh.